 Bluehost and WordPress have worked closely since 2005 to create a hosting platform ideal for running WordPress websites.

 The Color Awesome website is hosted with Bluehost‘s Shared Hosting plan.
-We specifically chose this particular hosting provider and hosting plan because Bluehost is one of the best hosting services out there for WordPress sites being the most optimal and cost-efficient alternative.
-It’s recommended by WordPress!
-Keep in mind that we might receive a commission if you decided to purchase through these links.
+We chose this hosting provider and hosting plan specifically because Bluehost is one of the best hosting services for WordPress sites, the most optimal and cost-efficient alternative.
+Automattic (WP partner company) recommends it!
+Remember that we might receive a commission if you decided to purchase through these links.

 Benchmarking Tools Used

 During the experiment, the state of the website remained the same for all caching plugins.
 This means that we didn’t give extra advantage to any isolated plugin.
 Moreover, to acquire accurate, real-world data on the performance of each, we sampled a wide range of benchmarking tools for the experiment.

-- GTMetrix is based on Yahoo’s performance guidelines and provides more detailed results compared to Google PageSpeed Insights.
+- GTMetrix is based on Yahoo’s performance guidelines and provides more detailed results than Google PageSpeed Insights.
 Users get an entire waterfall that breaks down the entire page loading process for an in-depth analysis.

-- Google PageSpeed Insights tests a given site from both a desktop computer and a mobile device and scores it based on a scale of 1–100.
+- Google PageSpeed Insights tests a given site from a desktop computer and a mobile device and scores it on a scale of 1–100.
 Although it may not provide much insight into Google’s ranking algorithm or help us determine which factors are important to Google, it’s still a widely used site-grading tool due to the advice it offers for every test.

 Timing Tools.
-Timing tools are used to measure the page load times of a website from different server locations.
-In addition to computing the page load speed, these tools also benchmark how well a given server performs under load.
+Timing tools are used to measure the page load times from different server locations.
+In addition to computing the page load speed, these tools benchmark how well a given server performs under load.
 For this purpose, we employed Pingdom.

 - Pingdom is essentially a testing and server monitoring service.
-Though it also has a site-grading module, we opted for its timing module instead and recorded the page load times for each caching plugin tested, with the server location kept constant.
+Though it also has a site-grading module, we opted for its timing module instead and recorded the page load times for each caching plugin tested, keeping the server location constant.

 The Candidate Lineup